mjbots/moteus/moteus/moteus_register_map.md

 Mode: Read/write

 When in kPosition mode, the maximum torque to be applied.
-Defaults to 0.1 Nm.
+Defaults to maximum torque.
 Note, this is the torque after any gearboxes.

 ### 0x026 - Commanded stop position ###